AugustusYu/Environment_Design/README.md

 # Readme

-Codes and data for submission "Environment Design for Biased Decision Makers".
+Codes and data for paper "Environment Design for Biased Decision Makers".